Kinetic theories: from curved space to flat space

-We have shown that the equivalence of off-equilibrium state and metric perturbed equilibrium state extends to dynamics of probe particles.
-It is achieved through a proper choice of inertial frame, which eliminate the geodesic forces acting on particle momentum globally.
-The choice of frame simultaneously eliminates forces acting on spin globally, extending the equivalence to spinning particles.
-We have shown this in both hydrodynamic and non-hydrodynamic regime.
-For the hydrodynamic case, simultaneous force eliminations are possible for ideal irrotational flow, which corresponds to curved space with vanishing curvature.
-For non-hydrodynamic case, simultaneous force eliminations are always possible.
-We predict spin polarization induced by time-variation of strain in elastic matter.
+We have shown that the equivalence between off-equilibrium state and gravitational perturbation to equilibrium state for macroscopic quantities generalizes to dynamics of microscopic particles.
+It is achieved through choice of local inertial frame, which eliminates the geodesic forces on both spinless and spinning particles, mapping kinetic theories in curved space to the counterpart in flat space.
+The equivalence is shown in both hydrodynamic and elastic regimes.
+We have also generalized the existing kinetic theories to the torsional case to simulate fluid vorticity.
+Finally we predict spin polarization induced by elastic shear wave and estimate its order of magnitude for Dirac semi-metal.

-While we have restricted our discussion to point particles, we expect the equivalence to hold for more interesting case of composite particles: the same metric perturbation and frame choice can be used to mimic hydrodynamic fields and displacement fields in off-equilibrium states, with the unwanted forces eliminated completely.
-A new ingredient is that composite particle can respond to metric perturbation by changing its shape, which is characterized by gravitational form factors \cite{Polyakov:2018zvc}.
-Application of this method can lead to interesting implications for spin polarization from shape change of composite particles.
+We have assumed separation of scales to perform gradient expansion and the existence of quasi-particles to adopt kinetic description.
+The former assumption is crucial for distinguishing fast dynamics of particles and slow-varying gravitational background.
+In fact, the obtained local inertial frame is independent of the properties of particles.
+Thus we expect the latter assumption may be relaxed, which is also in line with the findings in \cite{Hayata:2015lga,Hongo:2016mqm}.
+It can be tested in models of strongly coupled systems in which gradient expansion remains valid \cite{Li:2025zbj}.

+It is more interesting to extend the analysis to next order in gradient expansion, in which spacetime curvature is expected to modify the flat space dispersion as well as the collision terms.
+The relationship between flat space off-equilibrium state and curved space equilibrium state may be significantly modified.
 We leave this for future explorations.

 \sect{\bf Acknowledgments}

 I thank Jiayuan Tian for collaboration in related works.
 I also thank F.~Becattini, K.~ Mameda, X.-G.~Huang, S.~Pu and Y.~Yin for stimulating discussions.
 This work is in part supported by NSFC under Grant Nos 12475148 and 12075328.